jinglebot/Classifying_Traffic_Signs/writeup.md

 The model was able to correctly guess 2 of the 5 traffic signs, which gives an accuracy of 40%.
 The accuracy on the test set of the model is 92.7% which is more than twice the model's guess accuracy.

-####3.
-Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)
+#### 3. Certainty of the model when predicting on each of the five new images.

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
+The code for making predictions on my final model is located in the 25th cell of the Ipython notebook.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
-The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|